muratk3n/thirdwave/en/README.md

 on a given course.
 There is always that freak of nature who is part teacher part researcher, equally awesome on both.
-Gov finds that guy / gal, get the content, so a poor student won't have to settle with Bob Buttfuck from Bumblefuck, they'll have Feynman 2.0 on videos, on lecture material as PDFs, offline viewable HTML with animation etc.
+Gov finds that guy / gal, get the content, so a poor student won't have to settle with Bob Buttfuck from Bumblefuck, they'll have the best on video, in lecture materials as PDFs, offline viewable HTML with animation etc.

 "So your proposal [on ed](2018/09/public-education.md) creates 'a certifier' and does away with teachers.
 Certifier will sit in